DEPARTMENT OF RESTORATIVE DENTISTRY

 The salary of a Restorative Dental Technologist depends primarily upon the skills and responsibilities associated with the specific position and the geographic location of employment.
 According to the American Dental Association, "Dental Technologists can earn salaries equal to professionals in other health care professions with similar training and experience.
 Experienced technologists can realize significant satisfaction and rewards in commercial laboratories or may choose to be self-employed, opening their own dental laboratories for greater independence."

 WHAT DOES PCC OFFER?

-The Restorative Dental Technology Program at PCC has a strong history of providing students with the best possible education at a modest and resonable cost.
-Highlights of the Program include:
+The Restorative Dentistry Department at PCC has a strong history of providing students with the best possible education at a modest and resonable cost.
+Highlights of the Dental Laboratory Technology Program include:

 |State-of-the-art laboratory equipment|

 |Individualized, hands-on instruction|